“GERD is a disease that affects 1 in 5 adults in the U.S.”

 Get Treated Today

-To learn more about Dr. Birkenhagen and GERD treatments, please visit: www.BinghamMemorial.org/Home/Heartburn/
+To learn more about Dr. Birkenhagen and GERD treatments, please visit our website: www.BinghamMemorial.org/Home/Heartburn/